Dental Instrument Sharpening

 Step Three - To sharpen, GLIDE the blade from side to side.

-PDT Sharpening Solutions
+Sharpening Solutions

 With PDT’s comprehensive range of sharpening stones and guides, you can sharpen your dental instruments with confidence.

-PDT Gleason Sharpening Guide
+Gleason Sharpening Guide

 Crafted from stainless steel, the PDT Gleason Sharpening Guide features a double-sided design with bevelled edge guides.
 Use one side for sharpening Graceys and the other for universal/sickles, as well as O’Hehirs, chisels and hoes.

-PDT Diamond Head Ceramic Stone
+Diamond Head Ceramic Stone

 Ideal for edge maintenance, the T061 Diamond Head Ceramic Stone hones instrument edges without the need for water or oil.

-PDT Transformation Sharpening Stone
+Transformation Stone

 Designed to reshape blades, the T062 Transformation Stone is a more aggressive stone that’s perfect for repairing older, misshapen instruments.